VIDEO FAQ’s: Maternity and Paternity Rights

 New York City Council passed the Pregnant Workers Fairness Act requiring employers to provide pregnant employees with reasonable accommodations to help with employee’s pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.
 Some examples of reasonable accommodations might be extra breaks or help with manual labor, such as lifting heavy items.

 Contact a Maternity Discrimination Lawyer to discuss your rights when it comes to maternity or paternity leave New York.
 The Law Office of Vincent P. White has established itself as the leading employment discrimination law firm for employees who have been discriminated on the basis of pregnancy and maternity rights.
-Call or Chat with us today to schedule your free consultation.
+Don’t hesitate to give us a call 24/7 at 646-698-8990 or Contact Us online to schedule your consultation.